hashim222/gym-for-womens/testing.md

 # Testing

+  NOTE: The readme file was built before the last mentor session so there were a lot of changes made.
+Too many screenshots need to be changed so I did add some of the needed new screenshots.
+Some of the screenshots I did not add because it was too time-consuming, so I just wrote them in the readme file.

 * I tested this website on three different browsers: Google Chrome, Microsoft Edge and Firefox.
 * The website works perfectly on all the different devices listed at the bottom of the text image.